 - A vacation property in Destin, Florida

 Property records suggest his total real estate value exceeds $8.5 million.
-Smart’s real estate strategy focuses on properties in areas tied to his coaching career and personal connections.
+Smart’s real estate strategy focuses on properties in areas tied to his coaching career and personal connections — a pattern consistent with his finance degree and conservative financial approach.

 Career Earnings Before Georgia